tedauto/Salifort-Motors-Project/README.md

 # Salifort Motors Employee Retention Analysis & Prediction
 ## Business case
 The Human Resources (HR) department at Salifort Motors was seeking data-driven insights and solutions to improve overall employee satisfaction and retention within the company.
-They have collected valuable data from employees but require analytical expertise to interpret it and formulate actionable initiatives.
+They have collected valuable data from employees but required analytical expertise to interpret it and formulate actionable initiatives.
 * What factors are likely to cause an employee to leave the company?
 ## Project Goals
 The primary objectives of this project were: